btbristow/bookstore-management-api/docs/index.md

 ## Tutorials

-These tutorials outline common bookseller use cases.
-Use them to design a user-centric application for any bookstore:
+The following tutorials outline common bookseller use cases.
+Refer to them when designing a user-centric application for any store:

-* [Create an order](tutorials/create-an-order.md) — Add a customer and create a new order.
+* [Create an order](tutorials/create-an-order.md) — Get a book title, add a customer, and create a new order.
-* [Update a store](tutorials/update-store.md) — Update common store items, including the books in stock, customer contact information, and order details. *Coming soon*
+* [Update a store](tutorials/update-store.md) — Update the books in stock, customer contact information, and order details.
-* [Build custom order queries](tutorials/custom-order-queries.md) — Use query parameters to view orders by customer email, or phone number.  *Coming soon*
+* [Use query parameters](tutorials/custom-order-queries.md) — With query parameters, view orders by customer `id` or order date.

 ## Reference